 Good news!
 Breastfeeding lowers the risk of breast cancer, especially in premenopausal women.
 We say, nurse on, mamas!

-According to the Susan G. Komen Foundation, in a pooled analysis of date from 47 studies, mothers who breastfed for a lifetime total (combined duration of breastfeeding for all children) of one year were slightly less likely to get breast cancer than those who never breastfed.
-The same study showed that mothers who breastfed for a lifetime total of two years got about twice the benefit of those who breastfed for one year.
-Mothers who breastfed for more than two years, got even more benefit.
+According to the Susan G. Komen Foundation, in a pooled analysis of data from 47 studies, mothers who breastfed for a lifetime total (combined duration of breastfeeding for all children) of one year were slightly less likely to get breast cancer than those who never breastfed.
+The same study showed that mothers who breastfed for a lifetime total (combined duration of breastfeeding for all children) of two years got about twice the benefit of those who breastfed for one year.
+Mothers who breastfed for more than two years had even more benefits.
 Although data is limited, breastfeeding for less than one year may also modestly lower breast cancer risk.